Motley Rice: Ahearn v. Fibreboard

+Ozempic and Mounjaro litigation

+In 2024, Motley Rice became involved in the multidistrict litigation concerning Novo Nordisk’s Ozempic and Eli Lilly’s Mounjaro, in which plaintiffs allege that the GLP-1 receptor agonist drugs caused severe gastrointestinal injuries, including gastroparesis and intestinal obstruction, and that the manufacturers failed to provide adequate warnings.
+Following the consolidation of federal lawsuits in the Eastern District of Pennsylvania, a Motley Rice attorney was appointed to the plaintiffs’ leadership structure, assisting in coordinating discovery and litigation strategy in the MDL proceedings.

 State attorneys general terminate opioid litigation contracts

-On October 16, 2025, Utah Attorney General Derek Brown terminated the state’s contract with Motley Rice to conduct the state’s opioid litigation.
+On October 16, 2025, Utah Attorney General Derek Brown terminated the state's contract with Motley Rice to conduct the state's opioid litigation.
 The firing came after a recent challenge in Utah federal court to have Motley Rice disqualified.
-Brought by pharmacy benefit manager OptumRx, the motion argued that Motley Rice’s simultaneous representation of state and private clients violated ethics rules.
+Brought by pharmacy benefit manager OptumRx, the motion argued that Motley Rice's simultaneous representation of state and private clients violated ethics rules.

 “Motley Rice’s lawyers obtained confidential government information about OptumRx while serving as government lawyers,” the filing stated, and that information “could be used to OptumRx’s material disadvantage in this litigation.”

 On October 23, 2025, Alaska followed other states in terminating its opioid litigation contract with Motley Rice claiming conflict of interest and confidentiality violations.
 In a letter to the firm, Alaska Attorney General Stephen Cox wrote that Motley Rice had failed to disclose its simultaneous representation of clients in other opioid litigation while representing Alaska.

 The letter stated that the Attorney General's office had "reason to believe that the firm may have shared confidential information obtained through its representation of the state.”

 Several years prior, in 2021, Montana Attorney General Austin Knudsen also terminated its contract with Motley Rice.